luicruz01/clickbus/README.md

 5. Add repository dir to PYTHONPATH environment variable.
 In this example the repo is at `/central_maestra/`

     `export PYTHONPATH=/clickbus/:$PYTHONPATH`
+6. Create the database in models/model.sql

-9. Run the API server.
+7. Run the API server.
      `python /clickbus/api/server/api_server.py`